This is an article in my series on math for motorcyclists.

 So why do we keep using horsepower?

 Again, this is making an assumption of two bikes having similar aerodynamics.
 But most motorcycles that aim for high speeds have roughly similar aerodynamics.
+To help these go faster, keeping everything else constant, you need more power.

-The second reason we use horsepower is that it’s a shorthand for what a motorcycle can achieve.
+The final reason we use horsepower is that it’s a shorthand for what a motorcycle can achieve.
 It’s a shorthand.
 It says “This bike probably produces a lot of torque at a humanly achievable RPM”.

 So if you assume that the RPM range of two bikes is vaguely similar and something you’d use in everyday life, then the horsepower figure tells you roughly how arm-wrenching the torque will be, how wheelie-prone the bikes will be, and overall how “fast feeling” the two bikes are.